WhyNotHugo/python-barcode/docs/source/writers/image.rst

 .. versionadded:: 0.4b1

 Creates barcodes as image.
-All imagetypes supported by Pillow are availble.
+All imagetypes supported by Pillow are available.

 Special Options
 ---------------